 What are the implications?

 Zinc is a metal and a good conductor of electricity.
-Because the subfloor voids in most computer rooms are used as air ducts, the susceptible surface of the tile is within the supply airflow.
-The whiskers are brittle, can become dislodged easily and, if they come to rest on an exposed circuit card inside your equipment, they can cause short circuits, voltage variances and other signal disturbances, often intermittently.
-In the majority of cases, the same short circuit caused by the whisker will either "vaporise" the offending contaminant or else the whisker will become dislodged when the board or card is removed, leaving definitive fault analysis difficult.
+Because the subfloor voids in many data centres and computer rooms are used as air ducts, the susceptible surface of the tile is within the supply airflow.
+The whiskers, being brittle, can become dislodged easily and, if they come to rest on an exposed circuit card inside your computer equipment, they can cause short circuits, voltage variances and other signal disturbances, often intermittently.
+In most cases, the same short circuit caused by the whisker will either "vaporise" the offending contaminant or else the whisker will become dislodged when the board or card is removed, leaving definitive fault analysis difficult.

-Zinc whiskers are one of the threats of failure-causing anomaly in electronic and computer equipment in data centres and computer rooms.
-They are not known to pose a threat to health.
-While there is no published research on exposure, overexposure is not thought to be a factor, since indoor concentrations are relatively low.
+Zinc whiskers are a significant threat for failure-causing anomalies in electronic and computer equipment in data centres and computer rooms.
+They are not known to pose a threat to health, however.
+While there is no published research on exposure, overexposure is not thought to be a factor since indoor concentrations are relatively low.

-For the past few years, both the electronics industry and the metal and plating industry have been aware of this phenomenon.
+For some time both the electronics industry and the metal and plating industry have been aware of the phenomenon of zinc whiskers.
 More recently, two contributing factors have increased the recognition of zinc whiskers as a potential risk within data centres, computer rooms and other areas where electronic equipment is used:

-1. Simply put, the floors are now old enough to have grown reasonably sized whiskers which may have broken off and entrained in equipment.
+1. Floor tiles and other prone surfaces are now old enough to have grown reasonably sized whiskers (several millimetres in length) which may have broken off and entrained in equipment.

 2. Older electronic designs were less susceptible due to the size of the equipment.
 The continual shrinking of electronic assemblies has meant that the lead pitch (lead to lead spacing) on integrated circuits and other components is now so small that zinc whiskers have a much better chance of causing a short.
 Even a small whisker can now short two leads.